kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 Improve scheduling throughput with the following changes:
 - Introduce `QueueingHint` to `EventsToRegister` and the scheduling queue requeues Pods based on the result from `QueueingHint`
-- Improve how the Pods being processed are tracked by the scheduling queue and requeued to an appropriate queue if they are rejected and back ot the queue.
+- Improve how the Pods being processed are tracked by the scheduling queue and requeued to an appropriate queue if they are rejected and back to the queue.

 ### Non-Goals